 - Vibrancy, faith, wellness, community

 Safe, innovative design.
 Our homelike Memory Care neighborhood accommodates up to 16 residents and allows for freedom of movement, whether it’s in the living room, dining room, activity room, sunroom or enclosed courtyard.

 A newly designed suite accommodates an individual, a couple, or visiting family member.
 Features include lots of natural light, a comfortable and furnished living room, zero entry shower, quartz countertops, built-in nightlights, and wood grain luxury vinyl tile.

 Highly skilled staff.
-Our licensed staff members are specially trained in Alzheimer’s/dementia care.
+Our licensed staff members are specially trained in Alzheimer’s and dementia care.
 They understand that memory loss is progressive, and that memory care programs must be continually evaluated to ensure they change with your loved one’s needs.
 Learn more about our cognitive fitness program here.

 Through our state-of-the-art programming called “It’s Never 2 Late®” (iN2L), Memory Care residents engage in activities unique to their own abilities and interests.
 The programming includes activities and experiences to support intellectual, spiritual, physical, emotional and social well-being.